klipanmali/SpringBootHelloWorld/README.md

   - @EnableSwagger2 - enable the Swagger2 Documentation API for your Spring Boot application.
   - @EnableZipkinServer -  enable your application act as a Zipkin server.
   - @ExceptionHandler - handle the specific exception and sending the custom responses to the client
+  - @EnableWebSocketMessageBroker - used to configure the Web socket message broker to create STOMP endpoints.
   - @EnableHystrix - enable Hystrix functionalities, circuit breaker
   - @HystrixCommand -
   - @HystrixProperty -